mrmargolis/robot-vim/README.md

 - line\_number: The line number the cursor was on when your commands completed
 - column\_number: The column number the cursor was on when your commands completed

+**Please submit pull requests or issues if there are additional values that you want to be able to assert against**

 ### Making Assertions
 Use your preferred Ruby testing library to make assertions about the buffer text string returned by RobotVim::Runner#run